This year, I’m working on some exciting projects.

 Drift

 For the past few months, I’ve been slowly building something special – Drift.
-This installation of 120 glass leaves cascades down the wall of The Collaboration gallery in New Plymouth as part of the Forest & Flora exhibition.
+This installation of 120 glass leaves cascaded down the wall of The Collaboration gallery in New Plymouth as part of the Forest & Flora exhibition, May 2025.

 RPJ Ceramics | Isla Osborne